zh-impact/uni-cache/README.md

-# A Unified Cache System (Created by Zead with Vibe Coding)
+# Uni-Cache (Created by Zead with Vibe Coding)

-A Cache Service for Third-Party API.
+A unthrottled API system with transparent caching facade over third‑party APIs.